RenaudF/scaffold-frontend/README.md

 The test directory uses `mocha` as a testing framework.
-Unit tests are ran using the `karma` test runner. `chai` and `sinon` are available for assertions, spies and other usefull testing stuff. `protractor` will be used for end to end testing but hasn't been included yet.
+Unit tests are ran using the `karma` test runner. `chai` and `sinon` are available for assertions, spies and other usefull testing stuff. `protractor` is being used for end to end testing.

 Tests are ran automatically when files under watch are modified.
 You can also run the tests manually using `grunt test` which will allow